sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

     ```
     cat .snakemake/log/<latest_log>
     ```
     This general log says exactly what was run by Snakemake, after the placeholders, wildcards... were replaced by their actual values.
+It is identical to what appears on your screen when you run Snakemake.

 ### Visualising the DAG of the workflow